haimson/webidemiology/README.md

 This is very much a work in progress right now.

 RESEARCH TEAM:
-Oliver Haimson (ohaimson@uci.edu), Department of Informatics, UC Irvine John Schomberg, Department of Epidemiology, UC Irvine
+Oliver Haimson (ohaimson@uci.edu), Department of Informatics, UC Irvine;
+John Schomberg, Department of Epidemiology, UC Irvine

 PROBLEM: